bmatsuo/bt.exp/README.md

-Go packages for working with torrents
+Go packages for working with torrents.

+The goal is to create a solid base for building both clients and trackers.
+But this project with probably never house either.

 **Note** these APIs are unstable